evgeniums/cpp-validator/docs/index.md

 ```

 - The first validator extracts a value of the nested member twice because each member in a validator is evaluated independently.
 If object is a nested container with huge number of elements then that extraction overhead can be noticeable.
-- The second validator extracts a value only once and then invokes two operators one by one which is quite fast but can be a little bit more expensive than the fourth variant.
+- The second validator extracts a value only once and then invokes two operators one by one using logical aggregation which is quite fast but can be a little bit more expensive than the fourth variant.
 - The third validator pre-extracts intermediate value of a partial member's path and then invokes nested validator that finishes value extraction and applies final validation.
 As a result, full actual validation procedure and its speed are the same as with the second validator.
 - The fourth validator extracts a value once and invokes a single "atomic" operator which is the most effective way to solve this sample task.

-Though, it is a rare case when two operators can be narrowed down to a single operator.
+Though, it is a rare case when two operators can be narrowed down to a single operator like in the forth case.
 In general, a rule of thumb is to use [logical aggregations](#logical-aggregations) and/or [nested validators](#nested-validators) at a member level to avoid repetitive value extractions at the same member path.

 ## Zero copy

 A `validator` tries to do as little data copying as possible.
 All variables provided to validators are used by references.
 Thus, a user is responsible for the variables to stay valid during life time of a validator.
 If it is not possible then a variable must be explicitly moved or copied to a validator.
 Note that moved/copied values owned by the validator can be implicitly copied or moved multiple times during some validator operations - for example, when a nested member is constructed the keys of parent member path are moved or copied to the elements of the child member path.
-Therefore, it is still recommended to use validators with variables by references.

 ```cpp
 #include <dracosha/validator/validator.hpp>